Panchalparth471/MINI_PR/README.md

 - **AI Services**:
   - **OpenAI GPT-4o**: For generating interview questions, quizzes, and cover letters.
   - **Deepgram API**: For speech-to-text and text-to-speech functionalities.
+- **Document Generation**: LaTeX for generating ATS-friendly resumes and cover letters.

 ---